 Setting up an account

-The biggest banks in Holland are ABN-AMRO, RABObank and ING.
+The biggest banks in Holland are ABN-AMRO, RABObank and ING, but you can open an account at any bank you prefer.
+For an overview, see this link.
 Once you have chosen a bank, bring your passport, rental agreement, and Burgerservice number (BSN number, comparable to a US social security number) to set up an account with one of the bank reps who sits at a desk.
 If you don't have a Burgerservice number yet, they may let you open it on the condition that you provide the number within 6 weeks.
 It's best to set up your bank account after you have been registered for a residence permit and at the Municipality.
 If enrolled in a university program, it is also helpful to bring with you proof of acceptance to the university.
 Although setting up an account can sometimes be a frustrating process if you have not received a BSN yet, it is highly recommended as life is made much easier when it comes to buying train tickets, paying bills, and making purchases.
 Most universities have standing deals with banks, and will help you open the bank account.
 This is the easiest way to open an account, so please make use of it.
-If you are a Fulbright grant recipient, the Fulbright Center can also help you with setting up your bank account, and you will receive information about this possibility towards the beginning of your stay in the Netherlands.

 Bank card (Pinpas)

 Your bank card will serve as an ATM/debit card (pinpas).
 ATM (Geldautomaat) machines can be found pretty easily in most cities.
-Further, there are no additional charges for going to another bank's ATM MAchine when taking out cash, but you can only use your debit card at a different bank once a day.
+Further, there are no additional charges for going to another bank's ATM MAchine when taking out cash, but you can only use your debit card at a different bank once a day and for a limited amount.
 Internet banking is available through all banks.

 The banking system is different than in the U.S, no checks are used.
 In general, with new accounts that are opened, you are provided with internet banking access and no paperwork is needed.
 You may still receive the occasional accept-giros, which is a kind of bill/check you sign and then return to your bank in specially provided envelopes.
 However, most Dutch people now use internet-banking for most purposes, and these accept-giros can also be paid online.